Doing This for Just Minutes a Day Can Lower Your Cholesterol

 Once you've committed to your daily 15-minute exercise routine, step it up a notch.
 Walk a little faster, add another mile to your bike ride, or turn up the knob on your exercise machine.
 Increasing the intensity of your exercise or the time you dedicate to it allows for more dramatic results.

 This technique works best when coupled with a healthy lifestyle and a diet full of fruits and vegetables.
 It's also important to follow your doctor's advice and instructions for your personal health.
 Go take a walk and fight back against your high cholesterol!
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss these First Signs You Have a Serious Illness.